sarahaboudalal/curriculum-backend-getting-started-nodejs/README.md

 ```
 Now the HTTP module offers us a really strong method called `createServer` which turns your computer into an HTTP server that listens for incoming requests, as you can see we use the `server` variable later on with the method `listen` to listen for incoming requests with specific `port` and `hostname` which we have already declared before.

-Now, lets test our server by running the following command:
+Now, let's test our server by running the following command:

 `node app.js`

 Visit `http://localhost:3000` and you will see a message saying "Welcome to Re:Coded's backend Bootcamp!".

-Congratualtions you have just built your first Node.js server!
+Congratulations you have just built your first Node.js server!

 <img src="https://thumbs.gfycat.com/GargantuanOffbeatCockatoo-size_restricted.gif" width="300" height="200" />